xebialabs-community/xlr-xldeploy-plugin/README.md

   * `environment` (ID of the environment to deploy to e.g.: `Environments/Xl Release/XL Release`)
   * `orchestrators` (Comma separated list of orchestrators to be used: `parallel-by-deployment-group, parallel-by-container`)
   * `deployedApplicationProperties` (Dictionary containing all the deployed application properties to be set (except orchestrators). e.g.: `{"maxContainersInParallel": "2"}`)
+  * `overrideDeployedProps` (Map contain xpath expression to override deployed properties.) e.g.: {'deployeds/openshift.ResourceModule[@id="Infrastructure/Server/Openshift/project/myapp"]/placeholders/entry[@key="openshift.placeholder"]', 'value'}
-  * `deployedProperties` (Dictionary containing all the properties to be set.
+  * `deployedProperties` DEPRECATED - (use overrideDeployedProps)(Dictionary containing all the properties to be set.
 Remark: Each key is an xlrTag in the deployeds - See also [https://github.com/xebialabs-community/xld-xlrelease-plugin](https://github.com/xebialabs-community/xld-xlrelease-plugin), e.g.: `{"Gate1": "{'taskId':'1234567890'}"}`)
   * `continueIfStepFails` (Will try to continue if a step in the deployment task fails)
   * `numberOfContinueRetrials` (Number of times to retry a step)
   * `rollbackOnError` (Whether rollback should be done if the deployment fails)